Juno (film): Home media

 The film was released on DVD and Blu-ray disc on April 15, 2008, by 20th Century Fox Home Entertainment.
 It is available in a single disc DVD edition, which includes the movie along with an audio commentary by director Reitman and writer Cody, eleven deleted scenes, a gag reel, a 'gag take' (including a profanity laden blow-up by Rainn Wilson), a "Cast & Crew Jam", and screen tests.
 The two-disc DVD edition includes the same extra content and four additional featurettes ("Way Beyond 'Our' Maturity Level: Juno – Leah – Bleeker", "Diablo Cody Is Totally Boss", "Jason Reitman For Shizz", and "Honest To Blog!
 Creating Juno"), while the second disc is a DRM-encrypted version of the film for portable players.
 The Blu-ray version includes all the two-disc DVD edition extras and two additional featurettes: "Fox Movie Channel Presents: Juno World Premiere" and "Fox Movie Channel Presents: Casting Session".

 Reception

 Box office performance

 In limited release and playing in only seven theaters in Los Angeles and New York City, Juno grossed $420,113 over its debut weekend, averaging $60,016 per screen.
+Juno earned back its initial budget of $6.5 million in twenty days, the first nineteen of which were when the film was in limited release.
 When Juno became Fox Searchlight's first film to surpass $100 million at the box office, the company's president Peter Rice issued the statement: "This is an astonishing feat for us and the film has surpassed all our expectations.
 We knew this film had crossover potential and it has resonated with audiences all across the country."
-The film has grossed $143,495,265 in the United States and $87,916,319 in other territories for a total worldwide gross of $231,411,584.
+The film has grossed $143,495,265 in the United States and $88,877,416 in other territories for a total worldwide gross of $232,372,681.
 It was also the highest-grossing of the five Best Picture nominees for the 80th Academy Awards.